mariadancianu/mariadancianu.github.io/index.md

 ---
 ## Experience
 **Data Scientist @ Voltaware (Since 2019)**
+- **Energy Disaggregation:** Developed production-ready Electrical Appliance Detection algorithms using supervised and unsupervised Machine Learning models.
+- **Real Time Analytics:** Led the transition from Electrical Appliance Detection on historical data to Live Analytics.
+Re-designed and re-implemented the entire code stack to produce results on-the-fly.
+- **Company Internal Tools:** Developed Python packages for internal use, such as data visualization, data health check, semi-automated labelling and KPIs monitoring.
+- Collaborated with cross-functional teams to **convert pilots with potential clients into commercial contracts** and to define technical short term and long term plans and priorities, and **improve the Software Development Lifecycle**.

 ---
 ## Achievements
 - Committed Data Scientist with **5 years of Python development experience** in the **Energy & Utilities Data Analytics** sector